 “It might not seem like the most traditional team building exercise, but here at YouEarnedIt we believe in celebrating our accomplishments in whatever way makes our employees the happiest.
 The same day we learned that YouEarnedIt won the title of Best Place to Work in Austin, we held our first ever Nerf Battle Royale.
 Our employees pooled together their YouEarnedIt points to fund and launch what turned out to be one of the most powerful team-building exercises.
-For 30 minutes, the entire office became a battleground where strategy, collaboration, and out-of-the-box thinking meant the difference between life and (virtual) death.” -Tim Ryan, VP of Marketing
+For 30 minutes, the entire office became a battleground where strategy, collaboration, and out-of-the-box thinking meant the difference between life and (virtual) death.”

 9. Culture Jam Sessions

 Team building isn’t just about socializing, it’s also about bonding over shared values and reinforcing a shared company culture.
 Employee recognition software company WorkStride came up with a creative way to celebrate their culture while simultaneously creating a forum where their employees can connect on a personal level.
 They call it the “Culture Jam.”
 Director of Marketing Meredith Mejia explains: